-Scientists record around 1,000 earthquakes in Washington state annually, with around a dozen of those causing personal harm or property damage.
+Scientists record around 1,000 earthquakes in Washington State annually, with around a dozen of those causing personal harm or property damage.

-Clallam and Jefferson counties may experience a large earthquake because of their proximity to the Cascadia Subduction Zone.
+Pacific County may experience a large earthquake because of its proximity to the Cascadia Subduction Zone.
 The subduction zone 90 miles off the Pacific Coast occurs because the Juan de Fuca plate is sinking below the North American plate.
 The collision that comes from the sinking can often become strong enough to cause earthquakes of different magnitudes.
 The most recent example of a local damaging earthquake was the 2001 Nisqually Earthquake.
-Communities throughout the region felt the earthquake and some experienced severe damage.
+Hoquiam, in particular, was close enough to feel the earthquake and experience some of its effects.